Academic year 2023/24

 Special consideration is available where a student has experienced adverse circumstances and has not been able to complete the minimum placement hours but has demonstrated sufficient progress towards their learning goals and worked directly to an external employer.

-The pathway with the highest proportion of students where the Industry Placement has not been completed by August of their second year is Building Services Engineering (12.9%), with Healthcare Science having the lowest proportion of students not completing the Industry Placement (1.5%)
+The pathway with the highest proportion of students where the Industry Placement has not been completed by November following the end of their second year is Maintenance, Installation and Repair for Engineering and Manufacturing (6.0%), with Education and Early Years having the lowest proportion of students not completing the Industry Placement (0.7%).

 T Level retained and assessed rates